MaryBennett/sail-riscv/README.md

 RISCV Sail Model
 ================

+This is a fork of the RISC-V Sail model by the REMS team.
+This repository will:

+ * add a CGEN make target
+ * add a CGEN backend

 This repository contains a model of the RISCV architecture written in [Sail](https://www.cl.cam.ac.uk/~pes20/sail/).
 It used to be contained in the [Sail repository](https://github.com/rems-project/sail).